 The aggregate stockpile areas were inspected quarterly and documented on the Public Works Road and Bridge BMP Inspection Forms.
 Based on the inspections, erosion control practices (berms, silt fence or filter socks) were replaced, repaired or maintained.
-Inspections at each of the 4 facility stockpiles occurred on 2/16/17, 5/10/17, 8/8/17, and 11/14/17.
+Inspections at each of the 4 facility stockpiles occurred on or about 5/10/16, 8/16/16, and 11/10/16.
+No inspections were conducted during the 1st Quarter of 2016 due to scheduling conflicts.

-Implementation Activity Measurable Goal Completion Date Inspect quarterly and maintain erosion control BMPs around stockpile sites Inspection and maintenance logs 12/31/17
+Implementation Activity Measurable Goal Completion Date Inspect quarterly and maintain erosion control BMPs around stockpile sites Inspection and maintenance logs 12/31/16